* Barak says US ties never been better but skeptical on sanctions

 Even as it strengthens sanctions, Washington is bolstering Israeli defences.

 Obama last week announced he was releasing $70 million in approved funding for Iron Dome, a protection against Palestinian rockets that is backed by the powerful U.S. pro-Israel lobby.
 On Tuesday, he laid out new U.S. sanctions against foreign banks that help Iran sell its oil.

 Obama received 78 percent of the Jewish vote in the 2008 election but a nationwide Gallup poll in June showed him down to 64 percent backing versus Romney’s 29 percent.

-The political jousting on the U.S. campaign trail is mirrored in Israel, whose media have reported misgivings among the military top brass about going it alone against Iran.
-Speculation is rife that Netanyahu wants to take action ahead of a possible Obama reelection in November.
+The political jousting on the U.S. campaign trail is mirrored in Israel, where the media have reported misgivings among the military top brass about going it alone against Iran.
+Speculation is rife that Netanyahu wants to take action ahead of a possible Obama re-election in November.

 “The struggle behind the scenes over attacking Iran is reaching a boiling point,” the liberal Israeli daily Haaretz wrote in a front-page analysis.